afpitol/udacity-deepRL-navigation-project/Report.md

    ### Training
    Finally, the training algorithm is defined at the *navigation.ipynb*, and called with the following hyperparameters values:
    ###### *dqn*(n_episodes=400, eps_end=0.04, eps_decay=0.95)

+   # Plot of Rewards
+   As the result, the agent was able to learn with an average above 13 in .....
+   [fig]

+   # Ideas for Future Work
+   Implementing the rainbown approach would be a good exercise for trying to improv the agents performance.
+Also having images as inputs could